 Kinshasa, the capital of the Democratic Republic of Congo, and Brazzaville, the capital of the Republic of Congo (also known as Congo-Brazzaville), face each other across the muddy waters of the river Congo.

-Two airlines fly between the two cities, Camair-Co, of Cameroon, and ASKY, a pan-African airline that operates across West Africa.
+Two airlines fly between the two cities, ASKY, a pan-African airline that operates across West Africa, and Camair-Co, of Cameroon (although the Camair-Co service is temporarily suspended).

-Ethiopian Airlines also used to fly between the two capitals on the Congo river, as the last leg of a triangular route that started in Addis Ababa.
+Ethiopian Airlines also once flew between the two capitals on the Congo river, as the last leg of a triangular route that started in Addis Ababa.
 However, it didn't have permission to carry local traffic.
 Ethiopian had no less than a Boeing 787 Dreamliner deployed on this route, which at the time also made it the shortest regular commercial flight operated by a wide-body airliner.

 Shortest regular commercial flight in North America